Last Updated on: September 5, 2023

 People have ideas all day, every day.
 Ideas are cheap.
 Ideas are fun.
 Ideas are exciting.

 Ideas that turn into reality are few and far between.

 As we sit down and start working on our idea, it feels like hard work.
-What we thought was simple starts to get complex.
-What we thought was quick starts to suck our time.
+What we thought were simple starts to get complex.
+What we thought were quick starts to suck our time.

 But it soon fades in the face of reality.

 You need a real drive to get you further.
 You need a determination that cannot be knocked.
-You need a stubbornness that stops you giving up.
+You need stubbornness that stops you from giving up.

 Of course, there is also a time and a way to give up.
 It should be done with careful consideration and intention.

 I have given up on many ideas and will give up on even more in the future.
 (I will cover this in a future post).

 Remember that even when you give up on an idea, you will have learned some lessons and shown yourself that you can make progress.